rhysd/neco-ruby-keyword-args/README.md

 This plugin completes the name of arguments using neocomplcache.
 `[K]` in menu items are the mark of keysord-argument-complete.

-In a following example, argument name `tsura` of the method 'test' is completing.
+In a following example, argument name `tsura` of the method `test` is completing.

 ![complete a first keyword argument, 'tsura'](https://raw.github.com/rhysd/neco-ruby-keyword-args/master/screenshot.jpg)

-This source now can completes keyword arguments of the methods whish is defined in the buffer you are editting.
+This source now can completes keyword arguments of the methods from
+- the buffer you are editting
+- files required in your buffer recursively

 [neocomplcache](https://github.com/Shougo/neocomplcache) is required.